Diogenes The Dog

 96 Rodney Road, SE17 1BG

 WLC Rank : 97

 Glass from : £ 5 (125 ml)

 Why the name?
-Hodge, who also authored ‘Stray Pavements’, is prone to philosophical moments, and takes positive inspiration from father of cynicism, Diogenes.
-‘Diogenes the Dog was one of the founders of the philosophy of Cynicism, and it is with this inquisitive nature we approach our wines.’
+Prone to philosophical moments, Hodge takes inspiration from the father of cynicism, Diogenes.
+“One of the founders of the philosophy of Cynicism, it is with this inquisitive nature with which we approach our wines.”

 By Douglas Blyde.